Home > Blog >

 Key features for 3PL efficiency

-• Real-time tracking: Monitor shipments across carriers from dispatch to delivery.
+• Real-time tracking: Monitor shipments across carriers from dispatch to delivery with full last-mile carrier tracking.

 • Multi-carrier allocation engine: Automate carrier selection based on cost, time, and performance.